Call our friendly UK team on

 It is not uncommon to see multiple additives.
 Whilst the better brands may only use one or two, you can often see 10 - 20 additives in a single product (especially in tablet form).
 We can only ask the question, WHY?

-Additives can interfere with absorption and much of the nutritional value may never even reach your system.
+Additives can interfere with absorption meaning some of the nutritional value may never even reach your system.
 In the most famous study of its kind, published in Pharmaceutical Technology, the dissolution of capsules without stearates was 90% after 20 minutes compared to 25% with stearates.
 (1).
 In another study Lee et al also found increasing the concentration of magnesium stearate decreased the dissolution rates (2).
+Small studies, yes, but interesting and valuable still.

 First and foremost - profit.
 Additives ensure the quickest manufacturing runs.
 They are cheap to buy.
 And the supply chain is relevant in many cases - lets not forget pharmaceutical companies own many supplement brands.
 It makes commercial sense to use the same ingredients across all their brands.